wizardofki-mage/LC-3-Five-Exam-Averaging-ASM-Program/README.md

 # LC-3-Five-Exam-Averaging-ASM-Program
 A program written in LC-3 assembly language for averaging five exam scores and displaying the minimum, maximum, average, and their corresponding letter grade.
-This is the course group project for CIS-11: Computer Architecture and Organization.
+This is the course group project for CIS-11: Computer Architecture and Organization at Moreno Valley College.

+Collaborators:
+- Jason Ash, Computer Science Major
+- Ana Moreno, Computer Science Major
+- Luis Lopez-Gallegos, Computer Science Major

+##How to assemble and run the .asm file:
-Running the assembly language file requires the LC-3 Simulator (Little Computer 3) developed by Yale N. Patt and Sanjay J. Patel that can be downloaded at https://highered.mheducation.com/sites/0072467509/student_view0/lc-3_simulator.html
+Running the assembly language file requires the LC-3 Simulator (Little Computer 3) created by Yale N. Patt and Sanjay J. Patel.
+It can be downloaded at https://highered.mheducation.com/sites/0072467509/student_view0/lc-3_simulator.html
 1. Open the .asm file in LC3Edit.exe
 2. Click on Translate --> Assemble.
 3. This will create .obj and other associated files.